EvaDev/blockchain-developer-bootcamp-final-project/README.md

    to recompile all
    npx truffle compile --all
   (npx?) truffle compile && mocha --exit --recursive

+If you redeploy to Ropsten then you need to add your infura key and mnemonic to you local .env file.

 **Dependencies**
 These are the commands I ran for my project